 - Leave the kofte to rest in the fridge a good 15-20 minutes before you cook them.
 This helps them firm up and hold together better when they cook.

 - Adjust the seasoning to taste - these are the kind of thing where you'll have your own preference, so increase or decrease the herbs, garlic, coriander and cinnamon as you prefer.
 Add some cumin, chili or paprika if you like as well.

-Lamb kofte are probably best known to be served kebab-style in pita or a bread wrap with some cacik (as with my Persian marinated fish), red onion, tomato and parsley.
-However we actually had them with some cacik on the side and a big pile of tabbouleh which was delicious.
+These ground lamb skewers/meatballs are probably best known to be served kebab-style in pita or a bread wrap with some cacik (as I give the recipe for with my Persian marinated fish), red onion, tomato and parsley.

 These lamb kofte are easy to make, cook up quickly and are full of delicious flavor.
 They're versatile in how you serve them so that they work for those that are lower carb, gluten free etc. So make a batch and enjoy!

 - Sosaties (South African curry-marinated lamb and apricot kebabs)

 - Lamb burger with feta sauce and minted tomato salsa

 - Greek marinated lamb (with lemon and herbs)